Rietta1/cicd_jenkins_project/README.md

 ### Step 2
-Configure your **jenkins** `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` .
+Configure your **Jenkins** `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` .
 Install recommended plugins  then create user.

-Create a pipeline `java_app`, *no of build* , *git* add the url of your github, add the Jenkins file and create
+Create a pipeline `java_app`, *no of build*, *git* add the url of your github, add the Jenkins file and create

 Go to pipline syntax *git* and the url and branch and generate syntax and add it to your pipeline checkout stage.

-Go to dashboard on jenkins, manage jenkins, configure system, global pipeline libraries and add library name`jenkins_shared_lib` and add the branch at default `main`, modern SCM , git , the git library url, apply and save.
+Go to the dashboard on Jenkins, manage Jenkins, configure the system, global pipeline libraries, and add library name`jenkins_shared_lib` and add the branch at default `main`, modern SCM, git, the git library url, apply and save.

-Go to dashboard, manage plugin ,
+Go to the dashboard, manage plugin,
 - install sonarqube scanner for jenkins,
 - sonar gerrit,
 - sonarqube generic coverage,